zuri-training/Team-118-Col-Films/README.md

 ## Developers {developers}

-This branch is built by Jeremiah Lateef for the Zuri Project.
+This repository is built by Jeremiah Lateef for the Zuri Project.
 Other participants may contribute to the project in the future.
-- Precious worked on the sign-in page.
+- **Precious Worukwo's** [repository](https://github.com/Preciousglows/Team-118-Col-Films-Precious) contains the sign-up page.
+It has been integrated into the repo.

+## Branches
+- The [Frontend-Development](https://github.com/jeremiahlateef/Team-118-Col-Films-21/tree/frontend-development-Jeremiah-%2321) branch contains the template for the header and footer of the mobile and desktop screens I built for all the pages.

 ## License {license}